Understanding Git Internals

 ADD 21 bytes: "Nice to meet you!\n"

-After applying this to the base file, the new file will be
+Applied to the base file, the result is:

 "Hello, my name is ABob\nNice to meet you!\n"